> Subphylum Vertebrata > Class Mammalia

 of the Raffles Museum of Biodiversity Research (RMBR) at the National

 about the logo.
 The Malay name for it is 'musang'.

 Civet-processed coffee: 'Kopi

-beans, which passes out and are collected to be made into coffee
+which are excreted by the civet cat are collected to be made into coffee for humans

 cats and SARS: Although widely reported to harbour and

 transmit SARS, there is no conclusive scientific evidence for this.